debuggerpls/py-string/README.md

-### py-string, python string library for cpp
+### py-string, header-only python string library for cpp

-Library to interact with strings in python-like matter.
+Header-only library to interact with strings in python-like matter.
 This project is for learning and applying TDD.